shawnbotz/frontend-take-home/readme.md

 - Firefox, Chrome, and Microsoft Edge.
 (If you have a Mac, you can test Edge with a [free Browserstack account.](https://www.browserstack.com/test-on-microsoft-edge-browser#))

+If you're applying for an engineering position, we've also provided a JSON file for you to populate the data in the "How long does the fellowship last?" table.
+(If you're applying for a designer position, feel free to ignore it.)

 Please share your code via a publicly accessible Git repository, and try to regularly commit to the repo like you would in a real software project.

 Feel free to use whatever frameworks, tools, and libraries you are most productive and comfortable with.

 ### Where's the mockup?

-The email we sent you should contain a link to a Figma mockup.
-You can view the link on the web, or download the [free desktop app](https://www.figma.com/downloads/) to copy color and size values.
+This repo contains a `.fig` file, which you can drag and drop into the free design app Figma.
+Download the [free desktop app](https://www.figma.com/downloads/) to view it.
+You can also use the mockup to copy color and size values.

 If you're not a designer and are having trouble using Figma, let us know and we can give you a short walkthrough.